-GSEHD doctoral candidtate Sylvia Royster (Educational Leadership and Administration) has joined the College of Southern Maryland (CSM) as the Director of Educational Partnerships.
+GSEHD doctoral candidate Sylvia Royster (Educational Leadership and Administration) has joined the College of Southern Maryland (CSM) as the Director of Educational Partnerships.
 This new position within CSM's Division of Learning was established to oversee the design, coordination and implementation of strategic initiatives with CSM's educational partners.

 In her new role, Sylvia will team up with CSM partners to remove barriers that prevent student access to higher education, guide students through successful completion of transfer and Career Technical Education (CTE) pathways, and work closely with CSM faculty and staff to identify ways to fully support the college’s growing Dual Enrollment and Early College populations.
 She will also provide leadership and overall coordination for first-year and transition programs across CSM’s campuses.